-Only one of Michigan's AOCs, Saginaw River/Bay, is listed as impaired due to the degradation of Phytoplankton and Zooplankton Populations.
+Originally, only one of Michigan's AOCs, Saginaw River/Bay, was listed as impaired due to the degradation of Phytoplankton and Zooplankton Populations.
 The BUI was originally designated because of hyper eutrophication and excessive growths of noxious phytoplankton (e.g., blue green algae) which historically caused restrictions on drinking water and recreation in the AOC.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.